 Step 6 – Negotiate

-Most contracts don't close on the initial offer, and it's really common to receive a counter offer.
-But don't let it discourage you.
-We'll consider whether or not to consent to the counter offer, propose our own counter offer, or refuse the seller's offer and move on.
+A lot of contracts aren't closed on the beginning offer – it's widely common to receive a counter offer.
+But don't let it intimidate you.
+We'll talk about whether or not to consent to the counter offer, present our own counter offer, or reject the seller's offer and move on.

-In addition, we'll work within your financing budget.
-And when it's all said and done, we'll put together a contract that works well for you.
+We'll also work within your financing limits.
+And when it's all said and done, we'll formulate a deal that's best for you.

-Once we sign the final sales contract, you'll start working with your mortgage lender to close the loan.
+Once the contract is complete, you'll start working with your lender to close the loan.

-If you've been pre-qualified, this won't take very long at all, but you should to stay in close contact with your lender.
+If you're already pre-approved, this shouldn't take long at all.
+But you need to stay in close contact with your mortgage lender.

-And I'll take care of all the property information your mortgage lender needs to close the loan.
+And I'll manage all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) outlining closing costs within three days of taking your loan application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of getting your application.

-This estimate rests on the loan amount.
-RESPA requirements order that it has to involve all closing costs and be within a tight range of accuracy, and I'll review the estimate and let you know if everything looks adequate.
+This estimate depends on the loan amount.
+RESPA requirements mandate that it has to contain all closing costs and fall within a narrow range of accuracy, and I'll study the estimate and let you know if it all looks okay.

 Then we'll close on your house.
-This should happen at a title company or escrow office and will most often be a smooth and hassle-free affair.
+This will probably take place at a title company or escrow office and will likely be a smooth and relaxing occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, simply contact me at (972) 504-8021 or e-mail me at .
+And if you need anything, just call me at (972) 504-8021 or e-mail me at .